Click here to go back to the Mason Bee House sales page. Or continue reading below to learn about our Mason Bee Houses and Emergence Boxes.

 • The house and emergence box should be quite near each other and placed either on the same t-post or on separate posts side by side.
 This is important for pheromone location so that the male bees know where to find the females later on.

-• In the spring the female mason bees lay eggs in the nesting tubes as they go about collecting pollen and then seal off the tubes with mud.
-Their mud access here is a rain garden that planted with semi-aquatic irises.
-You can provide them with mud in a dish near the nest.
+• In the spring the female mason bees lay eggs in the nesting tubes as they go about collecting pollen and then seal off the tubes with clay mud.
+You can provide them with clay mud in a dish near the bee house.
+It must be clay mud, as they can’t use sandy mud or mud high in organic matter.
+The clay mud source should be less than 25′ from the bee house; the closer the better.
+The clay mud source is an absolute must.
+Without the clay mud you will not have mason bees despite having the house.

 The larvae will pupate and overwinter in the nesting tubes in the house.